 Dash cams have become ubiquitous among daily driver tools.
-Increasing distractions and decreasing attention spans have made for a dangerous, traffic-laden commute.
-Using a dash cam means irrefutable proof of fault in the event of an accident, and, while we don’t have quite as much auto insurance fraud cases here in the United States as abroad, the best dash cams can shut those cons down too.
+Increasing distractions and decreasing attention spans have made for dangerous, traffic-laden commutes.
+Using a dash cam means irrefutable proof of fault in the event of an accident, and, while we don’t have quite as much auto insurance fraud cases here in the United States as abroad, the best dash cams can shut those cons down, too.

 Then there’s the ancillary benefit of potentially recording the next outrageous, viral vehicular drama.
 Car drives into nearby pond?
 You’ll want that on camera.
 An airplane crashes in Seattle?
 Your footage might be priceless to investigators.

 At this stage, there are numerous options (and price points) for those who are ready to rig up one of the best dash cams.
 It’s not easy to pick a clear winner, but our tests have elevated a few cams above the rest.